-For a full breakdown of how the GPU fits alongside your CPU, RAM, storage, and cooling in a complete build, the complete guide to gaming PC components covers the full picture in detail.
+For a full breakdown of how the GPU fits alongside your CPU, RAM, storage, and cooling in a complete build.
+The complete guide to gaming PC components covers the full picture in detail.

 Why the GPU Is Still the Most Important Component for Gamers